Federal Aviation Administration (FAA), DOT.

 ARAC Acceptance of Task

 ARAC accepted the task and assigned the task to the newly formed Stall Characteristics Harmonization Working Group, General Aviation Certification and Operations Issues.
 The working group will serve as staff to ARAC and assist in the analysis of the assigned task.
 ARAC must review and approve the working group's recommendations.
 If ARAC accepts the working group's recommendations, it will forward them to the FAA.
 Recommendations that are received from ARAC will be submitted to the agency's Rulemaking Management Council to address the availability of resources and prioritization.Start Printed Page 30500

 Working Group Activity

-The Propulsion Systems Harmonization Working Group is expected to comply with the procedures adopted by ARAC.
+The Stall Characteristics harmonization Working Group is expected to comply with the procedures adopted by ARAC.
 As part of the procedures, the working group is expected to:

-1. Recommend a work plan for completion of the task, including the rationale supporting such a plan for consideration at the meeting of the ARAC General Aviation Certification and Operations Issues held following publication of this notice.
+1. Recommend a work plan for completion of the task, including the rationale supporting such a plan for consideration at the next meeting of the ARAC on general aviation certification and operations issues held following publication of this notice.